spicy-abid/ParkingSolution/README.txt

 		2. Copy the selected two file and paste in this location:
 	C:\Program Files\Microsoft SQL Server\MSSQL16.SQLEXPRESS\MSSQL\DATA
 Note: If you have installed your MSSMS in local disk:C .
 Other wise find the Sql server then go to the Data location then paste this. after pasting please refresh the Data base studio.
 In Sh Allah It will work.
+Replace the connection string name with your own string name inside code where connection string belongs.

 Thank you so much.